Boost for Daz Knowledge Base

 Before even starting the animation process, you need to settle on a GPU.
 This is important because if your GPU and its available VRAM is not sized correctly, your animations will fail and it will just negate the entire animation experience.
 Now many of you might have a gut instinct (using your local rigs as a reference) as to which GPU from the Boost for Daz catalog might be a good starting point for your intended animation project.
 Pick your top two or three (consider VRAM and speed).

-Next, we recommend that you use our GPU guide to zero in on your first choice.
+Next, we recommend that you use our to zero in on your first choice.
 Extra work?
 Perhaps.
 Worth it?
 For sure!

 In this step we're going to prime our GPU for speed.
 We'll do this by uploading only the first frame of your animation to the queue on the GPU you selected.
 This serves two purposes: